paiput/frontend-mentor/README.md

 As you can see they are listed from the first to the last I completed.

-You can also see them on my [Frontend Mentor Profile](https://www.frontendmentor.io/prfofile/paiput).
+You can also find them on my [Frontend Mentor Profile](https://www.frontendmentor.io/prfofile/paiput).